 I took my computer bag and went down the narrow grotto-like corridor, where the garbage cans stood, unlocked the metal gate, and came out onto the street, hurried off in the direction of KGB and the steps down to Tunnelgatan.
 (215-218)

-Critics have noted that Knausgaard’s writing is constantly on the edge of boring (Wood, 2012)6.
+Critics have noted that Knausgaard’s writing is constantly on the edge of boring (Wood, 2012)[7.
+James Wood in his New Yorker review said, “There is a flatness and a prolixity to the prose; the long sentences have about them an almost careless avant-gardism, with their conversational additions and splayed run-ons” (Woods, 2012).].
 The criticism generally is that Knausgaard has included details that another writer would feel compelled to cut out or sum up in a sentence.
 However it is the style of the work, the inclusiveness of Knausgaard’s story, that exemplifies the documentation, the ruminations, the digressions—the man, the author, his life.
 The work is a personal narrative but it also surpasses the genre.
 It mirrors the musings and documentation that social media site users, memoir writers, and blog authors produce but does so in an exhausting and artful way.
 Not unlike the action in film and television, Knausgaard’s daily activities become entertainment for his readers.
 This detailed and active style is reflective of a broader Western culture where information is open and accessible, nothing is taboo, nothing is hidden, and the irrelevant details of our daily life are widely broadcast and endlessly consumed.
 The advent of technology that allows society to document so much, so easily, in a format that could potentially last forever has made it so that nothing is too small to be written about.
 Part of Knausgaard’s literary achievement is proving that the documented life can be both artful and intriguing.

 Knausgaard appears to be both documenting his earlier memories as well as chronicling his life adult life at the time he is authoring the work.
 The apparent connections between truth and fiction are evidenced both by the characters and chronology of the work, which mirror the author’s friends and family as well as his work and location.
 But the narrator also informs the reader that, “The time is 11:43 p.m.
 I, Karl Ove Knausgaard, was born in December 1968, and at the time of writing I am thirty-nine years old” (Knausgaard, 2009).
 The audience is given every indication they are reading a memoir.
 Knausgaard’s realism, the verisimilitude on the page, is evocative of a culture obsessive with chronicling their own lives.
 Births and deaths are announced in Facebook posts.
 Photos and text display lives in daily and even hourly updates.
 Bloggers share intimate moments about their own mental health, marriages, and grief.
 Tweets provide up to the minute reporting on one’s location as well as her participation in any range of daily events.

 The idea of writing one’s life is an evolving theme in internet studies, which has begun the necessary consideration of examining how the internet may alter identity formation, both personal identity and cultural identity.
 Nicole Ellison, a professor at the University of Michigan Center for Information, finds that social media sites and interactive internet programs “have the potential to affect identity—to reshape how individuals view themselves and others” (2013, 3).
-The United Kingdom’s Government Office of Science recently released an in-depth study, a Foresight Report 7, on the changing nature of identity, which includes Ellison’s work.
+The United Kingdom’s Government Office of Science recently released an in-depth study, a Foresight Report [8.
+Foresight Reports use scientific evidence and futures analysis to examine public policy issues.
+The reports are published by the United Kingdom Government Office for Science. ], on the changing nature of identity, which includes Ellison’s work.
 Hundreds of researchers and academic experts in various fields wrote the report and the supporting papers which provide perspectives on the future of identity in the United Kingdom, changes that are arguably consistent with the changing nature of identity throughout the Western world.
 The report looked at changing economies, global migration, and the trend toward ‘hyper-connectivity’ and found that “technological trends could be transformative for some aspects of identities” (Beddington, 2014, 32).
 Ellison notes that websites capture data from users and the software tracks them through the virtual and the physical world, in essence documenting movements of their daily lives.
 The World Wide Web acts as a vast database that holds and shares these personal narratives in a way that no other technology could.
 The report is noteworthy for providing scientific data to support what most of developed world knows already—that a large portion of society is willing interacting with multiple technologies that passively and actively track and document our movements, thoughts, and daily life, creating a record that in many instances cannot be erased.
 This is the documented life.

 Jack Linchuan Chi, a journalism and communications theorist studying new media, provides some context to the discussion of the new historical narrative created and disseminated on the internet.
-Linchuan Chi explains that this collection of narratives written and saved in a way that was never before possible is crucial to identity formation, “what we have learned from internet studies . . . is that the sequencing of events has become less stable, more pluralistic, and, in a way, closer to the complexity of social reality (if the construction of alternative online histories is not pure performance)” (2013, 6) 8.
+Linchuan Chi explains that this collection of narratives written and saved in a way that was never before possible is crucial to identity formation, “what we have learned from internet studies . . . is that the sequencing of events has become less stable, more pluralistic, and, in a way, closer to the complexity of social reality (if the construction of alternative online histories is not pure performance)” (2013, 6) [9.
+Linchuan Chi argues that as “the global network society expands and accelerates” the fear of cultures and nations disappearing into the virtual world (2013, 3).
+This produces both a “counter movement centered on the Self” and potentially mobilizes movements centered on traditional culture, religious fundamentalism, and nationalism (2013, 3). ].
 Linchuan Chi finds that historical documentation is happening rapidly on a large scale as individuals “log” their life in a multitude of ways to be preserved virtual, potentially without end (2013, 6).

 The historical narrative that is created on the internet and the documentation of millions of lives, as Linchuan Chi has studied, are phenomena that have changed the cultural understanding of how we view ourselves and our various narratives.
 The potential changes for identity formation have not gone unnoticed (Lievrouw, 2006, 41-43; Fourie, 2008, 258).
 Theorists have used linguistic and communication theory to analyze how new forms of communication—via the internet—have the potential to alter identity formation (Langmia and Mpande, 2014, 64).
-Because how we perceive ourselves is often based on how others perceive us, the ways in which we communicate with each other informs our view of ourselves and is changing with social media 9.
+Because how we perceive ourselves is often based on how others perceive us, the ways in which we communicate with each other informs our view of ourselves and is changing with social media [9.
+Kehbuma Langmia and Stella-Monica Mpande discuss how online communication can affect identity formation in their chapter “Social Media and Critical Pedagogy,” noting that communication through new media can allow for identity “chaos” and that identity formation has changed as forms of communication have changed (Langmia and Mpande, 2014, 66). ].
 As social media use increases, our private and public lives will continue to merge.
 The publication and storage of our personal and historical narratives have affected the identities and narratives themselves and have resulted in more nuanced, more diverse, and more detailed mosaics.
 Knausgaard’s inclusionary style, his documentation and detail, and his reality written in prose is the preeminent example of this phenomenon in contemporary literature.

 In an overview of Knausgaard’s reception, Liesl Schillinger quotes authors and reviewers who are both enthralled by and bored with My Struggle (Schillinger, 2014).
 Knausgaard’s own comments on My Struggle center on the physical aspects of daily life, in his own words the book is not intended to be an ideological work.
 “My book is completely anti-ideology, in all senses.
 It is about the opposite of ideology.
 It’s about the little and the small, where in life we are” (Barron, 2013).
 The sheer volume of the text is symbolic of a cultural excess, a textual excess, and an excess of personal narratives.
 The documentation of his reality reflects a culture saturated by reality television, the non-fiction genre generally, and the memoir specifically.

 The value of the documented life as entertainment has preceded its value as an art, and Knausgaard has bridged that gap.
-By lambasting memoir for its self-absorption 10 or dismissing new medias for their vanities or their lack of worthwhile aesthetic, we underestimate the value of their impact on culture and identity.
+By lambasting memoir for its self-absorption [10.
+Mendelsohn and Yagoda both explore the historical and contemporary criticism of the memoir genre, both noting egotism and exhibitionism as perennial criticisms for the memoir genre (Mendelsohn, 2014; Yagoda, 2009). ] or dismissing new medias for their vanities or their lack of worthwhile aesthetic, we underestimate the value of their impact on culture and identity.
 The work of Knausgaard, whether loved or hated, pushes the definitions of genre and truth.
 Knausgaard discusses his books truthful origin in an interview with Bookforum,

 For four years, I tried to tell it as fiction, but I couldn’t, it was impossible because I didn’t believe in it.
 It was my father I wanted to write about, not an imaginary father.
 But when I finally started to use his name and the names of everybody around him, and at the same time I began to follow the rule that everything that I wrote must be true in the most banal sense of the word, something happened.
 It felt dangerous, and that danger was energizing.
 It felt deeply relevant in ways my other fictitious writing hadn’t (Jockim, 2013).